 Children in particular suffered during the crisis, often losing months or years of schooling at critical ages because of instability and lack of resources.
-The elderly and handicapped are similarly hard hit.
+The elderly, disabled, and those with chronic illnesses are similarly hard hit.

 Some displaced people moved in with friends or relatives elsewhere or had enough money to rent apartments in safe areas.
 But many of the displaced were forced to stay in unfinished buildings without water or electricity.
 And others—about 10 percent of the total—were living in displaced-person camps—crude encampments that often are little more than collections of tents and container boxes, or “caravans,” as the residents call them.

 The camps, generally overseen by international and Kurdish aid agencies or religious groups, ran on shoestring budgets.
 The huge influx of displaced persons strained the aid system.
-Today the majority of these communities remain displaced.
-Many within the Yezidi community are still living in tents and containers five years after they first fled.
+Today thousands remain displaced.
+Many within the Yezidi community are still living in tents and containers more than five years after they first fled.